WPezClasses/class-wp-ezclasses-menu-walker-simple-list-1/README.md

 =======================================================================================

+#### The ez_args

-#### Doin' it...The ezWay
+Doin' it...The ezWay.

-These are the additional args unique to Menu Walker: Simple List 1.
-They can be changed by extending this class (see method: markup_defaults()) or just pass them in as part of the standard array of args for your wp_nav_menu().
+These are the additional args unique to Walker Nav Menu: Simple List 1.
+They can be changed by extending this class (see method: ez_args_defaults()) or just pass them in (as an array with key 'ez_args') as part of the standard array of args for your wp_nav_menu().

 ###### 'item_tag'
  - What HTML tag will rap a given item.
 See also method: valid_item_tags() for the other values currently allowed.